DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-check-how-quickly-courses-are-filling-up.md

 We had already designed and tested a report showing the statuses of applications.
 These changes were to get the designs ready for an initial release.

 ## What we changed

-### Changed ‘Export data’ link to ‘Reports’

-We renamed the ‘Export data’ section to ‘Reports’ to better reflect that this section includes the new report and not just data exports.

 ### Removed the link to the HESA export from the application data export page